Market Analysts see Emerson Electric Co. [EMR] gaining to $100. Time to buy?

 Bernstein have made an estimate for Emerson Electric Co. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on January 11, 2022.
 While these analysts kept the previous recommendation, RBC Capital Mkts raised their target price from $104 to $116.
 The new note on the price target was released on January 05, 2022, representing the official price target for Emerson Electric Co. stock.
 Previously, the target price had yet another raise to $100, while Mizuho analysts kept a Neutral rating on EMR stock.

 Emerson Electric Co.
-[EMR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.57.
-With this latest performance, EMR shares dropped by -1.73% in over the last four-week period, additionally sinking by -7.91% over the last 6 months – not to mention a rise of 13.91% in the past year of trading.
+[EMR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.39.
+With this latest performance, EMR shares dropped by -0.53% in over the last four-week period, additionally sinking by -8.58% over the last 6 months – not to mention a rise of 10.38% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for EMR.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Emerson Electric Co. go to 10.69%.